December 20, 2022

 That’s where your TPR valve steps in to save the day.

 As soon as the pressure inside your water heater hits unsafe levels, that valve automatically opens to let out hot water.
-This relieves the pressure inside the tank (and often makes a whistling sounds as it does so).
+This relieves the pressure inside the tank (and often makes a whistling sound as it does so).

 But here’s the bad news: TPR valves often don’t open until pressure surpasses 150 psi (pounds per square inch).
 And even though your water heater can handle pressure around 150 psi, it’s not good for it (or your plumbing, for that matter).